thomasmueller/bau-lang/doc/performance.md

 | Pi Digits              |  2.6 |  0.5 |  1.0 |  3.5 |  2.3 |  1.5 |  7.7 |
 | Mandelbrot             |  3.5 |  3.5 |  3.5 |  3.8 | 14.9 |  3.8 | 17.0 |

-(Runtime; lower is better.
-For Python, PyPy is used; CPython is around 50 times slower.)
+(Runtime in seconds; lower is better.
+For Python, PyPy is used; CPython is around 50 times slower.
+Measured on an Apple MacBook Pro M1.)

 Only a small number of benchmarks are implemented so far, most of them are based on the microbenchmarks from <a href="https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html">The Computer Language Benchmarks Game</a>.